 Most crypto exists on a blockchain platform.
 Blockchain is the digital ledger that records most crypto transactions.
 This use of blockchain technology as a foundational element for cryptocurrency began in 2009, in tandem with the launch of Bitcoin.
 But blockchain technology is evolving rapidly, and a range of other industries are exploring its potential applications as well.

-Today there are thousands of cryptocurrencies, and while many are designed to provide some new feature or function on a given blockchain platform, most are founded on similar principles to those that established Bitcoin.
-Crypto is secured by a peer-to-peer network, and users can trade or transfer value — globally and almost instantly, 24/7 — without relying on a middleman like a bank or payment processor.
+There are thousands of cryptocurrencies, and while many are designed to provide some new feature or function on a given blockchain platform, many, if not most are founded on similar principles to those that established Bitcoin.
+Crypto is secured by a peer-to-peer network, and users can trade or transfer value — globally and almost instantly, 24 hours per day, seven days per week — without relying on a middleman, like a bank or payment processor.

 Cryptocurrencies are considered secure because they employ a “trustless” system of verification for all transactions.
 This means that users don’t have to rely on a third party to verify transactions: the system itself is self-governing.

-As of November 2021, estimates of the number of cryptocurrency you can trade range from about 6,000 coins to over 10,000, with a total market capitalization of over $2 trillion.
-Currently, the biggest cryptocurrencies by market capitalization are Bitcoin, Ethereum, Binance Coin, Tether and Solana.
+As of November 2023, estimates of the number of cryptocurrency you can trade are around 8,800, with a total market capitalization of over $1.32 trillion.
+The biggest cryptocurrencies by market capitalization are Bitcoin and Ethereum – by a wide margin.
 Cryptocurrencies are generally stored in digital wallets, commonly a blockchain wallet, which allows users to manage and trade different crypto.

 The widespread use of blockchain technology as the underlying platform for most forms of crypto began in 2009, when an innovative use of blockchain enabled the successful launch of Bitcoin.
 For that reason, many people think of blockchain and cryptocurrency as synonymous, when in fact blockchain technology has a wide variety of applications.